Christianity in the Middle East: Muslim conquests

+A map of the territorial extent of the Crusader states: Edessa, Antioch, Tripoli, and Jerusalem, in the Holy Land in 1135, shortly before the Second Crusade.
+The nearest Christian states were the Kingdom of Cilicia and the Byzantine empire.

 The Arab Muslim conquests of the 7th century brought to end the hegemony of Byzantium and Persia over the Middle East.
 The conquest came at the end of a particularly gruelling period of the Roman-Persian Wars, from the beginning of the 7th century, in which the Sasanid Shah Khosrau II had captured much of the Syria, Egypt, Anatolia and the Caucasus, and the Byzantines under Heraclius only managed a decisive counter-attack in the 620s.
 The Greek-Orthodox Patriarch Sophronius negotiated with Caliph Umar in 637 for the peaceful transfer of Jerusalem into Arab control (including the Umariyya Covenant).
 Likewise, resistance to the Arab onslaught in Egypt was minimal.
 This seems to be more due to the war fatigue throughout the region rather than entirely due to religious differences.

 After the conquests, Muslims initially remained a ruling minority within the conquered territories in the Middle East and North Africa.
 By the 12th century the non-Muslim population had become a minority.
 The factors and processes that led to the progressive Islamization of these regions during this period, as well as the speed at which conversions happened, is a complex subject that is not fully understood by historians.
 Among other new rules, the Muslim rulers imposed a special poll tax, the jizya, on non-Muslims, which acted as an economic pressure to convert alongside other social advantages converts could gain in Muslim society.
 In Egypt, Islamization was likely slower than in other Muslim-controlled regions, with Christians likely constituting a majority of the population until the Fatimid period (10th to 12th centuries), though scholarly estimates on this issue are tentative and vary between authors.